 But I digress, I love football!
 Always have.
+I love it almost as I love to go for a run with my Vessi waterproof shoes.
 But at the Indiana University School of Music in the 80s, I hung out with a hippie crowd that was way too serious to be swayed by pop culture, pop music or Mozart forbid, sports.
 Actually Mozart was too Milquetoast for my crowd.
 We grooved on all things avant garde.
 My Neanderthal proclivities revealed themselves at Super Bowl XX.

 One of our favorite groups, The Fairfield Four, was appearing on A Prairie Home Companion on the first weekend of November 1997.
 We bought tickets as a group, and went to the Fitzgerald Theater in Saint Paul and watched them.